SufiyanAasim/smart-customer-ledger/docs/database/Events.md

 ## What the MySQL Event Scheduler equivalent would look like

-Documented here for completeness/viva preparation, not implemented:
+Documented here for completeness/architecture review, not implemented:

 ```sql
 SET GLOBAL event_scheduler = ON;